OHBA-analysis/osl-dynamics/doc/models/mage.rst

 Inference
 ---------

 Other models in osl-dynamics use variational Bayes to infer model parameters.
 MAGE takes a different approach based on adversarial networks.
-See [2] for further details and the cost function used for training.
+See [1] for further details and the cost function used for training.

 References
 ----------

-#.
-Long-short term memory. `Wikipedia <https://en.wikipedia.org/wiki/Long_short-term_memory>`_.
 #.
 U Pervaiz, et al., Multi-dynamic modelling reveals strongly time-varying resting fMRI correlations. `Medical Image Analysis, 2022 <https://www.sciencedirect.com/science/article/pii/S1361841522000196>`_.